 Campgrounds Closest to the Town of Jasper

 The campgrounds that take advanced reservations that are closest to the Jasper township are: Whistlers, Wapiti, and Wabasso.
-Pocahontas campground also takes advanced reservations, but it’s a little further from the action – which can be good or bad depending on what you are looking for.
-Reservations open in January for the summer season.
+Pocahontas Campground also takes advanced reservations, but it’s a little further from the action – which can be good or bad depending on what you are looking for.
+Campground information and reservations can be made here.

 Snaring River Campground

-I also stayed in the Snaring River Campground, which was first come first served and preferred it to Wapiti.
-It’s a little more off-the-beaten path, but still close enough to Jasper township that you can enjoy what the town has to offer.
+I also stayed in the Snaring River Campground, which is first-come-first-serve, and preferred it to Wapiti.
+It’s a little more off-the-beaten-path, but still close enough to Jasper township that you can enjoy what the town has to offer.
 There are no showers, and be ready to use your bug spray.

 There are a lot of first-come, first-served campgrounds spaced out along the Icefields Parkways once you cross into Jasper National Park.
 I’d estimate that it’s a 30-minute drive between each one, and like Banff, they fill up in the morning.
 If you know you want to stay along the Icefields Parkway, find your campsite first and then head out for your day’s adventure.